Ohene7/Ohene7/README.md

 🤔 I’m looking for help with ...
 Finding an opportunity to be a part of a great and diverse company <br>
 💬 Ask me about ...
 My passion for blending beauty with code <br>
 📫 How to reach me: ... ohene.osei1@gmail.com or my Twitter account: @vlchemist7 <br>
 ⚡ Fun fact: ...
 My first loves are writing and art.
 I also enjoy traveling and would love to live a nomadic life.
-I'm open to relocation anywhere in the U.S. or world, even.
+I'm open to relocation, too.